 I lead the Tuesday night workshop at The Resiliency Center in Flourtown, PA.
-Every month, one member of the Center coordinates and chooses a theme for the publication of the monthly newsletter.
-This is a re-publishing of my essay, which I drafted during the Tuesday Night Writers’ Workshop.
-Thank you to everyone who offered their feedback and helped me write this.
+Every month one member of The Center chooses the theme and writes the main article for the newsletter.
+I drafted this one evening during the Tuesday Night Writers’ Workshop and decided to post it here as well.

 Acceptance and The Writing Process

-When I chose July’s newsletter theme, I thought I knew what I wanted to say.
+When I chose July’s theme for The Resiliency Center’s newsletter, I thought I knew what I wanted to say.
 Now that I’m actually trying to write it, I feel lost.

 The Inner Critic Has Risen!

 Acceptance.
 Okay, I’m going to practice it right now.
-I’m the Director of the Philadelphia Writers’ Workshop and I’m struggling to write a few paragraphs about acceptance.
-I’ll just sit with this struggle and be compassionate with myself.
-This is part of the writing process, part of any process.
-But there’s that girl nagging, “But you’re the Director of the Philadelphia Writers’ Workshop.
+I’m the Director of the Philadelphia Writers’ Workshop, and I’m struggling to write a few paragraphs about acceptance.
+I’ll just sit with this struggle and try to be patient with myself.
+Patience is an important part of the writing process.
+So much for that–soon I hear a girl nagging, “But you’re the Director of the Philadelphia Writers’ Workshop.
 You of all people should be able to write a cogent article.”

 Thanks, But I’ll Take It From Here

 That voice isn’t nearly as loud or shrill as she used to be.
-After years of helpful therapy, I worked with a life coach who helped me have a direct conversation with that mean, bossy girl barraging me with an endless list of shoulds I would never be able to accomplish.
+A few years ago, I sat down and had a conversation with that mean girl who barraged me with an endless list of shoulds I would never be able to accomplish.
 I thanked her for her concern, for her attempts to save me from exposing my shortcoming and faults.
 I told her I wouldn’t be hiding until I was perfect anymore: it was time for me to move on, to open up to the world around me and embrace myself as I am.

 Oh, dang, there she goes again!
 “You should be writing the perfect article!”
 Chill girl, I’m sure whatever I write will be good enough.